qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

       ...
     }

 As a third step, the local job will usually have to provide additional information for the external job to succeed.
 Which exactly these are depends on the add-in (and should eventually be documented there).
-See the section specific to the :doc:`APIViewer <#api_viewer>` for a concrete example.
+See the section specific to the :ref:`APIViewer <pages/tool/generator_config_articles#api_viewer>` for a concrete example.

+.. _pages/tool/generator_config_articles#api_viewer:

 API Viewer
 ----------